- You are viewing a Navigating Care library resource.

 - fever, sore throat, cough, chills, flu-like symptoms, frequent, urgent, difficult, or painful urination, or other signs of infection

-- decreased urination, swelling in your legs, ankles, or feet
+- decreased urination, blood in urine, swelling in your ankles or feet, or loss of appetite

 - new or worsening cough which may be bloody, shortness of breath, or chest pain

-- yellowing of the skin or eyes, extreme tiredness, bleeding or bruising easily, nausea or vomiting, stomach pain, dark colored urine, decreased appetite
+- yellowing of the skin or eyes, extreme tiredness, bleeding or bruising easily, nausea or vomiting, pain in the upper right part of the stomach, dark (tea-colored) urine, decreased appetite

-- blurry or double vision, or other vision problems, eye pain or redness
+- blurry or double vision, sensitivity to light, or other vision problems, eye pain or redness

 - feeling more hungry or thirsty than usual, increased urination, extreme tiredness, weakness, breath that smells fruity

-- chest pain, shortness of breath, irregular heartbeat, swelling of ankles, not being able to exercise like you used to
+- chest pain, shortness of breath, fast or irregular heartbeat, swelling of ankles

 Atezolizumab injection may cause other side effects.
 Call your doctor if you have any unusual problems while receiving this medication.